-When cows are pregnant – as they must be to produce milk – there are higher levels of hormones circulating in their body, and consequently, the milk they produce.
+When cows are pregnant – as they must be to produce milk, there are higher levels of hormones circulating in their body, and consequently, the milk they produce.
 Commercially available milk is rich in progesterone and precursors of dihydrotestosterone (DHT).
-These hormones stimulate the production of sebum and induce abnormally rapid shedding of skin cells, which both contribute to the clogging of pores and acne.
+These hormones stimulate the production of sebum and induce abnormally rapid shedding of skin cells.
+Both of these contribute to clogged pores and acne.
 (4)

 Does dairy cause acne in everybody?

 That said, removing dairy alone is not always enough to completely resolve acne.
 Acne is often the result of multiple underlying root causes.
-In order to fully clear acne, one needs to address all of their underlying root causes, which typically includes some combination of malnutrition, inflammation, gut dysbiosis, hormonal imbalance, and/or stress.
+In order to fully clear acne, one needs to address all of their underlying root causes.
+These typically include a combination of malnutrition, inflammation, gut dysbiosis, hormonal imbalance, and/or stress.

 Foods To Avoid For Acne: Sugar & Refined Carbs